youtube/spfjs/web/index.md

 layout: home
 ---

-## A lightweight framework that handles navigation and updates of page sections.
+## A lightweight JS framework for fast navigation from YouTube.

 Using progressive enhancement and HTML5, SPF seamlessly updates pages with